knbz/security-advisor/about.md

 ## Architecture
 {: #architecture}

-To make maintaining security at a large scale, Security Advisor is designed as a micro-service on IBM Cloud.
+To make maintaining security at a large scale, {{site.data.keyword.security-advisor_short}} is designed as a micro-service on IBM Cloud.
 The core micro-service that is provided is the findings API which implements the mechanism for IBM Cloud and partner services to send security findings to your service dashboard.
 {: shortdesc}

 The service receives findings from:
 * Pre-integrated IBM Cloud services like Certificate Manager and Vulnerability Advisor
-* Network Analytics Add-on
+* Network Analytics Add-on (Beta)
 * Partners like NeuVector
 * Custom integrations with your other security tools

-Check out the following image to see the way that Security Advisor components fit together.
+Check out the following image to see the way that {{site.data.keyword.security-advisor_short}} components fit together.

 ![{{site.data.keyword.security-advisor_short}} architecture](images/architecture.png)